rubocode/iTask/activities/living.md

 Managing life activity boils down to keeping track of your personal commitments.
 This is the essential core activity to keep your life functional, organized and on a path of progress.

 This is your own personal sphere.
 This stuff is about you and your family.
-You’re keeping track of your bill payments, doctor’s appointments, outings and vacations.
+You’re keeping track of your bill payments, doctor’s appointments, outings, vacations and spiritual activities.

-Often a handful of categories are enough to divide up the different areas of activity.
-Living activity is somewhat slow moving.
+Often a handful of buckets are enough to divide up the different areas of activity.
+This activity usually is rather stable, predictable and slow moving.
 Perhaps, you can start with the categories **Family**, **Finances** and **Friends** and add a couple more as needed.
-May be you have a better organization that suits your needs.
+Give it a bit of thought.